Lesson 36: Advanced Articulation Techniques

 The Baroque player did not tongue every note.
 They paired them.

-Baroque sources describe articulation in pairs — not the modern too-too-too-too of every note tongued the same way, but alternating syllables: too-ru, did-ll, te-re.
+Baroque sources describe articulation in alternating pairs: too-ru, did-ll, te-re.
 The first syllable of each pair is forward; the second is back.
-The result is a natural lift on the off-beat, an inequality of articulation that makes the music dance instead of march.
+The result is a natural lift on the off-beat that makes the music dance instead of march.

 Too-ru — the basic Baroque pair